gander-social/social-app/README.md

 - [Protocol Specifications](https://atproto.com/specs/atp)
 - [Blogpost on self-authenticating data structures](https://bsky.social/about/blog/3-6-2022-a-self-authenticating-social-protocol)

-The Bluesky Social application encompasses a set of schemas and APIs built in the overall AT Protocol framework.
+The Gander Social application encompasses a set of schemas and APIs built in the overall AT Protocol framework.
 The namespace for these "Lexicons" is `app.bsky.*`.

 ## Contributions